buffstop/PepCoopMembership/docs/design/index.rst

 Attribute name    Data type Description
 ================= ========= ==================================================
-id                Integer   (Primary key) Technical id of the data record. requested         Timestamp The time when the share transfer was requested,
+id                Integer   (Primary key) Technical id of the data record. valued            Timestamp The time when the share transfer was valued, i.e.
-                            e.g. for issuing share the time of the membership application. valued            Timestamp The time when the share transfer was valued, i.e. when it became effective. booked            Timestamp The time when the share transfer was booked into
+                            when it became effective.
+booked            Timestamp The time when the share transfer was booked into